Kucoin/kucoin-api-docs/source/localizable/index.html.md

 - Add explanation to part of the API JSON field
 - Delete "sn" field in [Match Execution Data](#match-execution-data)
 - Modify [Get Fiat Price](#get-fiat-price) parameter description
-- Add "acceptUsermessage" option when connecting to the WebSocket.

 **2/22/19** :